nmshd/documentation/_docs_explore/23-privacy.md

 ## Analyzing metadata

 The threat of metadata analytics should not be underestimated and can also not be eradicated by us unfortunately.
-Thus, a Backbone operator might still be able to analyze metadata stored within the Backbone although it is "zero knowledge".
+Thus, a Backbone operator might still be able to analyze metadata stored within the Backbone although it is "least knowledge".

 # Comparison to decentral technologies